gersbandfilho/Aoe3DE-noIntroCinematics-Toolkit/readme.txt

 ## Displays supported ##
 ########################
 ##
-###  Currently, only the version to 2560 x 1080 px (Ultrawide) monitors is available.
+###  Currently, only the version to 2560 x 1080 px (Ultrawide) and 1920 x 1080 px monitors is available.
 ###  I am creating versions to other monitors.
 ##
 #